nosij-playz/PRODIGY_ML_01/README.md

 python main.py
 ```

-This will:
+This script will:

-* Load the training dataset
+* Load the training dataset from `dataset/train.csv`
+* Instantiate and use a class from `houseprice.py`
 * Train a linear regression model
-* Optionally save the trained model (if implemented)
+* Save the trained model as `model.pkl`

 ---